-Informs the JThreads/C + + library about the existence of this thread.
+Informs the JThreads/C++ library about the existence of this thread.

-JTCThread
+Constructors

-Overview This class is used to create a new thread of execution.
+This class is used to create a new thread of execution.
 The thread functionality can be added by either deriving a class from JTCThread and overriding the run method, or by passing an object of a class derived from JTCRunnable to the JTCThread constructor.

-Constructors JTCThread JTCThread(JTCRunnableHandle target, const char name = 0) Create a new thread object with a target object and a name.
-Parameters: target - The object whose run method is invoked when start is called.
-If no object is specified, the run method of the thread object must be overridden in a derived class. name - The name of the thread.
+JTCThread(JTCRunnableHandle target, const char\ name = 0) Create a new thread object with a target object and a name.

+target - The object whose run method is invoked when start is called.
+If no object is specified, the run method of the thread object must be overridden in a derived class.

+name - The name of the thread.
 If no name is specified, a default name is used.
 This default name is the string "thread-" concatenated with the thread id.
 A thread id is a system-specific identifier generated by the operating system when a new thread is created.
 Application developers are encouraged to use the JTCThreadId class to refer to thread ids.

-Throws: JTCSystemCallException - Indicates a failed system call.
-JTCThread JTCThread(const char name) Create a new thread object with a name.
-Parameters: name - The name of the thread.
-Throws: JTCSystemCallException - Indicates a failed system call.
-JTCThread JTCThread(JTCThreadGroupHandle&amp; group, JTCRunnableHandle target, const char name = 0)
+JTCThread(const char\ name)

+Create a new thread object with a name.

+name - The name of the thread.

-Create a new thread object belonging to a group, with a target object and a name.
+JTCThread(JTCThreadGroupHandle& group, JTCRunnableHandle target, const char\ name = 0) Create a new thread object belonging to a group, with a target object and a name.